7 CAD Best Practices for Successful Design Projects

 5. Focus on Accurate CAD Design Setup

 A strong CAD design starts with the right setup.
-One of the most important steps is to draw everything in full scale.
+One of the most essential steps is to draw everything in full scale.
 You only apply the scale when it’s time to print.

 This helps you keep your work accurate and easy to measure.
 It also makes it easier for engineers and other team members to review your drawings without confusion.